jarvispact/nope/docs/blog-post/post.md

 type Error = typeof schema['E']; // StringError
 ```

-The phantom types `I` and `O` are the same for all of the primitive schemas like: string, number, boolean, date, record, array, ... but they can be different for domain types in your application.
+The types `I` and `O` are the same for all of the primitive schemas like: string, number, boolean, date, record, array, ... but they can be different for domain types in your application.
 Imagine a `Email` or a `Uuid` type.
 Both are of the primitive type: `string`.
 But they have some additional validation in order to be a valid email address or uuid.
 Unfortunately we cannot simply alias it like this: `type Email = string` and ensure the validation in the validate function, because typescript has no support for opaque types and will always fall back to string in compiler error messages.
 I am currently looking into a solution for this and i will maybe write another blog post about this topic 😊.

-The awesome thing about this is that you can combine all of those little schema constructors together to form really complex objects.
+The awesome thing about this is that, once you have written some schema constructors for the basic types in javascript, you can combine them in many ways and form really complex schemas.

+---

 ## Example

 Here is a example of a schema that you could build with some primitive schema constructors.
-Also this is possible today with [@beerstack/nope](https://github.com/jarvispact/nope)
+Also this is possible today with [nope](https://github.com/jarvispact/nope)

 ```ts
 const AddressSchema = record({